Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 For a detailed motivation of this work and the overall findings, please refer to the given Report.pdf

-## Graphing Performance
+## Comparing Prover9's Performance between various ontologies for each axiom
-Using the outputted performance.csv, **GraphingPerformance.py** allows you to visualize for each axiom the time each ontology
+**GraphingPerformance.py** simply visualizes the previously outputted performance.csv.
+For each axiom and ontology it plots Prover9's time to detect a falsified axiom for each of the four locations.

 ## Converting .clif files to .in